-Expressing sadness is as natural as expressing happiness.
-Originated in 1992, the Memory Tree is a special place to articulate the pain of grief during the holiday season.
+The Memory Tree started in 1992 is a special place to help ease the pain of grief during the holiday season.

-The holiday season is traditionally a time of joy but for those grieving, it can inspire feelings of loss, loneliness and social isolation.
-Many grieving people feel out of step with the world, yet are reluctant to openly admit their pain.
+The holiday season is traditionally a time of joy for most.
+But, for those grieving, it can inspire feelings of loss, loneliness and social isolation.
+Many grieving people feel out of step with the world around them, yet are reluctant to admit their pain.
 The Memory Tree provides a tangible way to acknowledge and remember the person who has died.
-Individuals write a personal message on a beautiful card and hang it on the Memory Tree which is displayed prominently at St. Vital Centre in Winnipeg.
+Individuals write their personal message on a beautiful card and hang it on the Memory Tree, displayed prominently at St. Vital Centre in Winnipeg.